Direct data-driven control with signal temporal logic specifications: Introduction

 \section{Introduction}

-To achieve reliability of safety-critical systems, such as autonomous vehicles and power grids, it is crucial to give formal guarantees on their functionality.
-Hence, it is beneficial to automatically construct a provably correct controller, where the desired functional behavior is described by temporal logic specifications.
-In this work, we focus on \emph{signal temporal logic}, since it does not only provide a qualitative answer to whether the specification is satisfied, but also provides insight in the quality of satisfaction (or violation).
+\Birgit{To achieve reliability of safety-critical systems, such as autonomous vehicles and power grids, it is crucial to obtain \emph{formal guarantees} on their behavior.
+The use of \emph{temporal logics} in control synthesis enables the development of controllers that give such formal guarantees \cite{tabuada2009verification,belta2017formal}, while also allowing the description of complex behavior required for such systems \cite{baier2008principles}.
+The automatic construction of a provably correct controller based on these specifications and the model of the system is referred to as \textit{correct-by-design} control synthesis.
+Most of these methods \cite{tabuada2009verification,belta2017formal} explicitly assume the availability of a completely known analytic model of the system.
+However, in many realistic physical applications, the model of the considered systems is not known or not fully known.}

-Methods that synthesize a provably correct controller for a system subject to temporal logic specifications are often referred to as \emph{correct-by-design control synthesis} methods.
-Most of them \cite{tabuada2009verification,belta2017formal,wieland2007constructive} depend on the availability of an analytic model of the system.
-However due to the increasing complexity of systems, obtaining an accurate model has become a challenging task.
-Furthermore, there is always unmodeled behavior due to first principles based modeling or uncertainty of the estimated model.
-A way to circumvent this issue it to directly synthesize a controller from data, such that we avoid the possibility that some form of approximation or error occurs in the modeling process.
-In this work, we bring down correct-by-design control synthesis to the level of data by using a data-driven methods within the behavioral framework to directly synthesize a controller.
-We also analyze the soundness and completeness of the developed algorithm.
+Due to the increasing complexity of systems, obtaining an accurate model has become a challenging task in practice \cite{hjalmarsson2005experiment}.
+Additionally, some part of the system is always left unmodeled due to limitations of first-principles-based modeling or uncertainty of the estimated model.
+These modeling errors propagate into the control design and result in unwanted behavior.
+A way to circumvent this issue is to directly synthesize a controller from data.
+By doing so, we avoid the possibility that an approximation error occurs in the modeling process.
+The interest in such \emph{direct data-driven} control synthesis techniques is increased by the huge success of e.g. reinforcement learning \cite{sutton1999reinforcement}.
+Unfortunately, those approaches usually require a large amount of data \cite{recht2019tour}, while the approach developed in this paper requires only a single sequence of input-output data.
+More specifically, in this work, we bring down correct-by-design control synthesis to the level of data by using a data-driven method to directly synthesize a controller \Birgit{for both bounded and unbounded specifications}.